In June, I endeavored to hike the Woodstock Tower Trail or what I thought was a trail with that name, according to AllTrails.

 Pass Little Fort Campground.
 Pass Fort Valley Road.
 From here, you can get wherever you need to go.

 When I arrived at Little Fort Campground, I came in the other way on Woodstock Tower Road.
 It is the most narrow, winding drive.

-It was a harrowing experience and one I hope not to repeat (and one I certainly don’t want others to take on) on the way to hike to the Woodstock Observation Tower.
+It was a harrowing experience and one I hope not to repeat on the way to hike to the Woodstock Observation Tower.

-If you have time, make the short 25-minute drive to Seven Bends State Park in Woodstock.
+If you have time, make the short 25-minute drive to Seven Bends State Park in the Shenandoah Valley town of Woodstock.

-Located in the Shenandoah Valley, it’s one of the newest It’s one of the the newest Virginia state parks and has several short trails with mountain views, as well as access to the North Fork of the Shenandoah River.
+Seven Bends is one of the the newest Virginia state parks.
+There are several trails with views, as well as access to the North Fork of the Shenandoah River.